 We highly recommend use of the automated puncher solution for larger projects and/or frequent analysis.

 Read more about the puncher at the product page.

 To reduce the diluent volume and introduce a clean-up step, the use of spin columns/plates to elute the sample might be considered.
-This has the benefit of also recovering more of the diluent from the disc (up to 20 microliters).
+This has the benefit of also recovering most of the 20µL liquid absorbed by the disc.

 The eluted samples are ready for analysis on your selected platform.
 Among the techniques and platforms used with samples from Capitainer are:

 The review “State of the Science in Dried Blood Spots” describes a range of analytes measurable in DBS samples.
 These approaches should also be applicable to the quantitative analysis of Capitainer®qDBS samples.

 For venous sampling, large volumes of blood are discarded, since only small volumes are typically used for analysis.
 Self-sampling with Capitainer® reduces this waste.
 Please, always follow your local regulations regarding waste handling of dried samples.

 If not discarded, samples are often stored in biobanks.
 Venous samples are typically transferred to tubes and frozen at -80 °C. This is costly, consumes a lot of energy and takes up a large amount of space. qDBS samples offer the possibility to biobank samples in a simpler and more cost efficient way.

 The paper “Stability of Proteins in Dried Blood Spot Biobanks” discusses the possibilities.